kyribaker/3bus_LMPs/README.md

 # 3bus_LMPs
 An illustration of how transmission congestion creates negative LMPs, and thus a benefit to increasing load.
 Note there are no renewables or start up/shut down costs here, the negative prices are purely due to snapshot-OPF congestion.
+There are also no upper limits on the maximum output of each generators.

 Left: $7600